 It has been the experience of the SAP Business One Reporting team at Leverage Technologies that there is no right or wrong answer with regards to reporting.
-When deciding on a reporting platform SAP Business One customers have to take into account several questions – requirements, mobile access, remote offices, volume of data, static Vs dynamic reporting, on screen or printed reports and budget (how much do I have to spend).
+When deciding on a reporting platform SAP Business One customers have to take into account several questions – requirements, mobile access, remote offices, the volume of data, static Vs dynamic reporting, on-screen or printed reports and budget (how much do I have to spend).

 The good news is that the team at SAP has delivered several SAP Business One reporting options.
 Let’s explore each reporting tool in more detail:

 - SAP Business One standard reports – each area of functionality in SAP Business One offers standard pre-delivered reports (profit and loss, balance sheet, sales analysis, purchase analysis, inventory analysis, and financial comparison reports).
-Most of these reports offer multiple criteria (date range, customer / customer group, project, division and properties).
+Most of these reports offer multiple criteria (date range, customer/customer group, project, division and properties).

-- Drill down to source transaction – SAP Business One offers multiple drill down / drill around capabilities enabling a user to drill down from summary on-screen information to the source transaction.
+- Drill down to source transaction – SAP Business One offers multiple drills down / drill around capabilities enabling a user to drill down from summary on-screen information to the source transaction.
 This functionality enables the user to get quick easy access to information – great if you are on the phone to a customer or supplier.
 Let’s not forget that with a quick click of the mouse you can also access gross profit, last prices and other information.

 - Drag and relate – is built into SAP Business One Reporting.
-Drag and Relate allows users to drag a customer code over the required information (for example invoices or deliveries) and get instant access to an on-screen reports of the applicable information.
-See below for demo on SAP Business One Drag and Relate.
+Drag and Relate allows users to drag a customer code over the required information (for example invoices or deliveries) and get instant access to on-screen reports of the applicable information.
+See below for a demo on SAP Business One Drag and Relate.
 Also available on the LeverageTech YouTube channel.

-- SAP Dashboards – access your KPI’s and user specific reporting in graphical easy to understand dashboards.
+- SAP Dashboards – access your KPI’s and user-specific reporting in graphical easy to understand dashboards.
 SAP offers several standard dashboards (cash flow, financials, purchases, sales and service).